 - Chronic pain

-- Use of blood-thinning medication, or anemia
+- Use of blood-thinning medications or anemia

 - Raynaud’s disease

 - Autoimmune conditions in which red blood cells die in response to temperature changes